alongal-master/reversi-battle/README.md

 # Reversi Battle Game

 Welcome to our Reversi battle!
-In this coding game, each team write it's own bot to play Reversi against other bots.
+In this coding game, each team writes it's own bot to play Reversi against other bots.

 Here are some quick rules of the game, and a guide to help you implement your own player.

 ## Screenshot
 ![Screenshot](docs/Screenshot.png)